BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit San Pedro de Atacama for stargazing, and are there any tricks to seeing more stars?
+When is the absolute best time to visit San Pedro de Atacama for stargazing and clear skies?

-San Pedro itself is at a manageable altitude, but many of the tours go much higher.
-My best advice is to take it easy on your first day.
-Drink plenty of water, avoid alcohol and heavy meals, and consider chewing coca leaves or drinking coca tea, which is readily available and helps many people.
-Listen to your body; if you feel unwell, don't push yourself.
+San Pedro itself is at about 2,400 meters (nearly 8,000 feet), but many tours go much higher, often over 4,000 meters (13,000 feet).
+My best advice is to take it easy on your first day: hydrate constantly with water (not alcohol!), avoid heavy meals, and consider drinking coca tea, which is readily available and helps with altitude sickness.
+Many people find they adjust within 24-48 hours, but listen to your body and don't push yourself too hard on day one.

 How many days do you need in San Pedro de Atacama, Chile?